This video on our Youtube channel provides a great overview of a rooting and sewer line repair we did for a Seattle homeowner.

 After passing an inspection by the Seattle Public Utilities Department, the dirt was put back in the holes and the job was done.
 The whole job only took three days, and we were able to arrange it so that our clients never lost plumbing service and were able to use their facilities the entire time!

 We are available 24/7 to provide expert plumbing service to residents of the greater Puget Sound area.
-We proudly serve communities across King County and Snohomish County.
+We proudly serve the greater King County area.
 Call us today at (206) 633-1700 for any of your plumbing needs!